leeahoward/object-to-html/README.md

 ## Overview

-This NPM module is a development/debugging tool designed to display the contents of server-side JavaScript object as an HTML table.
+This NPM module is a development/debugging tool designed to display the contents of one or more server-side objects as HTML tables.
 The screen shot below shows what the first few properties of the NodeJS `process` object might look like when displayed using this utility.

 ![Screen shot](./img/screenshot.png)